Appeals against decisions of the Registrar

 If the Registrar decides not to add the name of someone who has applied for registration to the Register, it is possible for the person who has been refused registration to appeal the Registrars decision.

-He or she can do this whether it concerns an application for initial registration, annual retention of registration, transfer to practising registration or restoration to the Register, removal relating to CPD or indemnity arrangements.
+He or she can do this whether it concerns an application for initial registration, annual retention of registration, restoration to the Register, removal relating to CPD or indemnity arrangements.

 How does an appeal work?

 Rather than put the appellant through the (possible) ordeal of appearing before the full Council, the GCC has set up a three-person Tribunal, made up of members of the Council, to hear each appeal.